RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 ## Redis on Flash vs Disk Based Databases

-Flash memory can be SATA or NVMe based storage devices, but NVMe is where you will see the performance benefits.
+Flash memory can be SATA or NVMe based storage devices, but NVMe is where you can see the performance benefits.
 There are many databases in the industry that are disk based.
 Disk-based databases use RAM to cache part of the data for fast access.
 However, this approach is different than extending RAM in a number of ways.